-Beginning in Panel 20 Round 3/Panel 19 Round 5, CAPI no longer accepts a value of 0 when self-employed respondents are asked to indicate the total number of employees working at a self-employed business.
-This change was fully reflected on NUMEMP31, NUMEMP42, and NUMEMP53 for self-employed main jobs in the 2017 Full-Year Consolidated PUF.
-Where a person is not self-employed at a job, an establishment size of 0 continues to be allowed.
-NUMEMP is set to "Cannot be Computed" (-15) for these cases consistent with prior years.
+CAPI does not accept an establishment size value of 0 to indicate the total number of employees working at a self-employed business.
+Where a person is not self-employed at a job, an establishment size of 0 is allowed.
+NUMEMP is set to "Cannot be Computed" (-15) for these cases.

-Beginning in Panel 22 Round 3 and Panel 21 Round 5, categorical estimates of establishment size at question EM440 changed slightly.
+Beginning in Panel 24 Round 3 and Panel 23 Round 5, categorical estimates of establishment size at question EM440 changed slightly.
+Range boundaries for values between 4 and 9 reflect those used prior to 2017.
 This information is used when calculating medians used when setting NUMEMP31, NUMEMP42, and NUMEMP53.
 For continuity purposes, however, ranges used in calculating medians were not revised from previous years; they continue to conform to prior categories.